 Bachelor of Technical and Applied Studies

-The Bachelor of Technical and Applied Studies is an degree offered through the Regional College.
+The Bachelor of Technical and Applied Studies is a degree offered through the Regional College.
 It is designed for students who are beginning their academic study or for students who hold an associate degree or have completed some college-level coursework; the program will accommodate varied educational backgrounds, develop competencies needed for success in a variety of work settings and offer major courses in schedules attractive to traditional students or time- and place-bound adults.

 Students may declare one of the seven optional concentrations within the Technical and Applied Studies major listed below, or select the major without a concentration.

 - Application Development Concentration (Computer Technology)

 - Applied Computer Security and Forensics Technology Concentration (Computer Technology

 - Internet/Multimedia Concentration (Computer Technology)